Yamaguchi Prefecture Travel Guide

 • Youtube

-Often overlooked by travelers, Yamaguchi Prefecture is a gem not to be missed on a trip to Japan.
-The birthplace of many samurai, Yamaguchi has a fascinating history and is renowned today for its craftsmanship, gastronomy and seaside scenery.
-Discover it with Japan Experience.
+Often overlooked by travelers, Yamaguchi Prefecture is actually a hidden gem not to be missed on a trip to Japan.
+The birthplace of many samurai and boasting a fascinating history, Yamaguchi is now renowned for its traditional craftsmanship, gourmet cuisine, and stunning natural landscapes.
+Discover its charm with Japan Experience.

 Pagode de Ruriko-ji